shravan-18/Histopathological-Image-Analysis-Competition/README.md

         - **Feature Extraction**

-          - Extract features such as area, perimeter, and eccentricity for each nucleus.
+          - Extract features such as area, perimeter, and eccentricity for each nucleus (I tried to learn nucleus features based on structure and edge at the nuclei level).
           - These features capture structural and textural aspects of the nuclei

         - **Construction of Adjacency Graph**